QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/_general/index.md

 <div class="row row-cols-md-2"><div>

-When an Android application is started, it instantiates the `Application` class and loads the main activity.
-The implementation by default is enough.
-But you may need to extend it when you need to:
+When an Android application is started, it instantiates the `Application` class which loads the main activity.

+👉 The default implementation is enough most of the time.

-* 👉 run code only once <small>(in an Activity, the code will be run when we navigate between application, when we rotate the screen...)</small>
+#### Use case: run code only once

+Code loaded in an Activity will be run when we navigate between activities, when we rotate the screen...
+The only way to run code once is inside `Application#onCreate`.

-For instance, to run the code to create notification channels, if you want to send notifications.
+Ex: the code to create notification channels <small>(see notifications)</small>.

-* 👉 listening for changes on the Application level
+#### Use case: Listen for application-level changes

+<p></p>

 <details class="details-n">
 <summary>Ex: app foreground/background</summary>